allancotto/PiVersus/README.md

 ## Statue game
 On the signal, the players must hold their respective controllers as perfectly still as possible.
-If someone shakes their controller to hard, they lose.
+If someone shakes their controller too hard, they lose.
 The same accelerometer data from before is used to determine whether the controller is being shaken.
 A running differential between the magnitude of the current data point and the previous one is being logged.
 If the difference